-Although I say we are going gluten free by using specific product such as Tapioca flour, we should still be able to create an item that will not be unstructured and untasty.
+Although I say we are going gluten-free by using a specific product such as Tapioca flour, we should still be able to create an item that will not be unstructured and untasty.
 Tapioca Flour and other Gluten-free flours are a wonderful substitute for people who live the gluten-free lifestyle but still want to be normal and enjoy things like cookies, cake and brownies.

 Scientific Definition:1.The mixture of proteins, including gliadins and glutelins, found in wheat grains, which are not soluble in water and which give wheat dough its elastic texture.

 Gluten develops from the Kneading process, which causes it to be pulled and stretched.
 Which us as consumers of this bread, taste the chewy, tender Nom Noms.

 I love Gluten.
 But Occasionally it’s nice to add something in your diet that defies the code of Great Food.

 Tapioca Flour What is it?
 (Other Name: Tapioca Starch) Comes from the South American cassava Plant.
 It looks just as ugly as a Ginger root.
 They extract the starch by repeated washing and pulping, and separation of the liquid.
 It has properties to help bind gluten-free ingredients.
 Remember that when you take gluten out of things your taking the basic structure of an entire item and pulling it out, so sometimes items won’t bind together properly leaving you with an awkward product.
 Tapioca flour also helps In texture and effects crispness of items.
 It also has its uses as a natural thickener in gravy’s, soups, and sauces.
 You can you use it combined with other gluten-free flours for the best quality of the product.